What some of his characters are saying about him:

 "Never heard of him.
 And I do get around." - Krystal, from "Meet Krystal," published in Sou'wester, Spring 2012.

-Up-close and personal Q & A with Sydney, the heroine in Mr. Levens' completed novel:
+Up-close and personal Q & A with Sydney, the heroine in Mr. Levens' two completed novels:

-Q: So, how does it feel being the main female character in Girl in Tow, Joseph's first book-length body of work?
+Q: So, how does it feel being the main female character in the novel Girl in Tow, Joseph's first book-length body of work, as well as his recently-completed sequel Mother Dancing with Infant?
 How do you handle the fanfare and glory?

 Q: Why do you think that is?

 A: I can only guess.
-The appeal of the book probably lies most with those readers out there who adore engaging literary content, perhaps those who can appreciate unique perspectives and directions in narration, combined with elements of mystery and intrigue.
+The appeal of the books probably lie most with those readers out there who adore engaging literary content, perhaps those who can appreciate unique perspectives and directions in narration, combined with elements of mystery and intrigue.

-Q: Perhaps the book requires a little more of an investment in concentration that an average reader is willing to make?
+Q: Perhaps the read requires a little more of an investment in concentration that an average reader is willing to make?

 Q: Can you give us a flavor of the novel, Girl in Tow?